 Pharmaceutical distribution, primarily to pharmacy customers across the US, accounts for almost 90% of Cardinal Health's sales.
 The

-Pharmaceutical distribution accounts for about 90% of Cardinal Health's sales, primarily to pharmacy customers across the US.
-The Cardinal Health Pharmaceutical division operates about 25 distribution warehouses and 150 nuclear pharmacy labs (for the preparation and distribution of medical imaging agents) throughout the US and in Puerto Rico, as well as about a dozen distribution centers in China.
-The division also includes the Cardinal Health Pharmacy Solutions business, the Medicine Shoppe retail pharmacy subsidiary, and a Specialty Solutions unit that distributes specialty pharmaceuticals, such as cancer injectables, plasma products, and intensive care therapies that require special handling.
+division operates more than 20 distribution warehouses and 140 nuclear pharmacy labs (for the preparation and distribution of medical imaging agents) throughout the US and in Puerto Rico, as well as about a dozen distribution centers in China.
+The division also includes the Medicine Shoppe retail pharmacy subsidiary and a Specialty Solutions unit that distributes specialty pharmaceuticals, such as cancer injectables, plasma products, and intensive care therapies that require special handling.

-The smaller Cardinal Health Medical distribution division offers branded and private-label supplies, including scientific laboratory equipment and general hospital and physician practice supplies, primarily from some 50 warehouses in the US, as well as from a handful of facilities in Canada.
+distribution division offers branded and private-label supplies, including scientific laboratory equipment and general hospital and physician practice supplies, primarily from its more than 70 warehouses in the US, as well as from a handful of facilities in Canada.
 Its private-label offerings, which include surgical gowns, exam gloves, and fluid collection equipment, are also distributed directly and through third parties in Europe, South America, and the Asia/Pacific region.
 Cardinal Health Medical also assembles medical procedure kits and provides consulting and logistics services.

 Sales and Marketing